vuw-research-computing/raapoi-docs/README.md

       toc_depth: 3
 ```

 This structure is designed to make the docs easier to navigate, providing a more granular menu which allows for more information to be added without effecting navigability too adversely.
-It makes browsing on mobile devices less cumbersome too, as the pages can be arrived at both by the collapsible menu and the ```Previous``` and ```Next``` breadcrumb buttons at the bottom of each page.
+It makes browsing on mobile devices less cumbersome too, as the pages can be arrived at both by the collapsible mobile menu and the ```Previous``` and ```Next``` breadcrumb buttons at the bottom of each page.
 The theme also has a useful ```Search``` built in by default.

 ## Workflow for updating docs (locally via CLI):